Flying-Pig-Labs/idea-to-app-workshop/steps/5-webhook.md

 <summary><b>🛡️ Webhook Security Notes</b></summary>

 ### What's Safe
-- ✅ Zapier webhooks are SSL encrypted
+- ✅ Make webhooks are SSL encrypted
 - ✅ Data transmission is secure
 - ✅ No sensitive data is exposed in code